sudorook/snippets/windows.md

 The `-e` flag means exact match.

+## Keep windows open in all desktops

+1. Open the `Task View` by:

+   - Clicking on the icon in the taskbar.
+   - Selecting `Win+Tab`.

+2. Right-click the window an select `Show this window on all desktops`.

 ## View the process blocking access to a file or directory

 ### Resource Monitor